secret-rare/Facial-Unification/README.md

 # Guide?
 * **Main.luau** - The main part of the Facial Unification module.
 You can name it as you like.
 * **Content** - Modules that should be located inside of Main.luau instance.
-    * You can remove "Attribution" when you credit me somewhere in-game.
+    * You can remove "Attribution" when you credit me somewhere in-game, in the description or DevForum Bulletin Board post.